 Jamie says: The YPF is a space for young people to get heard.
 After being treated at Gosh I wanted to make hospital life as comfortable and enjoyable as possible!
 Jamie

 Alice says: I wanted to give something back to the hospital for all the work they did for me – as a way of saying thank you.

 As a YPF member you'll have lots of opportunities to learn, and be recognised for your contribution to the YPF and GOSH.
 Our members can include YPF activities on their curriculum vitae (CV) or university applications.
 You'll build lots of new skills such as how to speak with decision makers and interviewing skills.

 To find out more, or to join, email us with:

 - your name

 - your age

-- whether you're a current patient, ex patient or sibling
+- whether you're a current patient or sibling of a current patient

 - where you're based